 Help With Child Support And Custody Modifications

-Family situations change more often and more rapidly than ever.
+Family situations are changing often and rapidly now more than ever.
 This is true following a divorce or the end of a non-marital relationship in which the parties became parents.
 As children grow, changes occur that may require modifications to an original child custody or child support agreement.
 These changes should be approved by the court, even if they seem minor.

-At Kalinoski Law Offices P.C. in Scranton, we have a thorough knowledge of the procedure and circumstances that must be shown to amend a court order.
+Attorney Craig Kalinoski has a thorough knowledge of the procedures and circumstances for amending a court order.
 We can help you present or defend against an alleged change of circumstances in a request to modify child support or child custody.

-Common reasons that a parent may seek modifications to child support or child custody agreement include:
+There are common situations that constitute a change in circumstances.
+These examples can lead a parent to seek modifications to a child support or child custody agreement:

 When a Modification to Child Custody Agreements is Necessary

-A change in custody is just as important to the life of the child as the original court order, so all parties are afforded the same type of hearing as they received when the case was originally heard.
-In custody and visitation matters, the court will consider what is in the best interests of the child.
+A change in custody is just as important to the life of the child as the original court order.
+Because of this, all parties are afforded the same type of hearing as they did for their original case.
+In custody and visitation matters, the court will consider what is in the best interest of the child.

 If a parent relocates out of state, child custody and visitation orders may be modified.
-The court may reduce the amount of child support payments to make up for the cost of transportation for child visits, or change the visitation schedule from alternate weekends to longer visits during school breaks and in the summer.
+For child support, the court can reduce the payment amounts to make up for the cost of transportation for child visits.
+For visitation, courts can change the schedule from alternate weekends to longer visits during school and summer breaks.

 Hiring an experienced Scranton divorce modification lawyer is the smartest way to protect your interests and your child’s interests.
 We can answer your questions and provide a straightforward assessment of your family law case during a free initial consultation.
 Call (570) 207-4000 or use our contact form to schedule an appointment.